GitHub Actions

 Control over gemset

-• Jekyll version — Instead of using the classic GitHub Pages-provided version at 3.9.3, you can use any version of Jekyll you want.
+• Jekyll version — Instead of using the classic GitHub Pages-provided version specified in the Dependency versions list, you can use any version of Jekyll you want.
 For example 4.3.4, or point directly to the repository via the Gemfile.

 • Plugins — You can use any Jekyll plugins irrespective of them being whitelisted by GitHub, including any *.rb files placed in the _plugins directory of your site.